vidsoe/ifwp/readme.txt

 == Description ==

-Improvements and Fixes for WordPress
+A collection of useful methods for your WordPress theme's functions.php.

 Usage: [IFWP](https://ifwp.vidsoe.com "Improvements and Fixes for WordPress")